 Last year when I visited England’s Peak District it was too windy to walk on the tops so this year I was thrilled to be able to walk the famous Kinder Scout edge – the best day walk in the Peak District.

-I didn’t like being blown over (literally, we had to crawl) by the high winds on Mam Tor last year and so we did a beautiful low level walk beside the Ladybower and Derwent reservoirs.
+I didn’t like being blown over (literally, we had to crawl) by the high winds on Mam Tor last year during a walk from Castleton and so we did a beautiful low level walk beside the Ladybower and Derwent reservoirs.

 This year I experienced the classic Peak District landscape of craggy gritstone escarpments (known as ‘edges’) and soft green valleys and this area has quickly become one of my favourite places to walk in England.